Still have questions? Leave a comment

 Magma Poetry Competition

 The Magma Poetry Competition invites poets worldwide.
-There are two categories: Judge’s prize and the Editor’s prize.
+There are two categories: the Judge’s prize and the Editor’s prize.
 The three prize-winning poems from each category will be published in Magma magazine.
 Additionally, five special mentions for each category will be recognized, and all winning and commended poems will be published online on the Magma website.
 Winners and commended poets will be invited to read their poems at a Magma Competition event in Spring 2025.

 Word count: Judge’s Prize: 11 to 50 lines; Editors’ Prize: up to 10 lines